AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: VFI Challenges

 \subsection{Large Motion}

-Large motion refers to scenarios where objects undergo substantial displacement between consecutive frames.
-As shown in~\cref{fig:challenges}~(a), this includes articulated movements (\emph{e.g.}, a person leaning left to right) or abrupt camera motion, which result in wide spatial shifts across the image plane.
-Such motion is prevalent in real-world videos and presents a fundamental challenge in VFI due to the difficulty of establishing accurate correspondences over long spatial ranges.
+Large motion refers to scenarios where objects undergo substantial displacement between consecutive frames, as shown in Fig.~\ref{fig:challenges}~(a).
+This includes articulated movements (\textit{e.g.}, a person leaning left to right), abrupt camera motion, or rapid object translations, all of which cause wide spatial shifts on the image plane.
+Such motion is common in real-world videos and presents a fundamental challenge in VFI due to the difficulty of establishing accurate correspondences over long spatial ranges.

+To accurately synthesize an intermediate frame, the model must identify where each pixel from the first frame $(I_0)$ has moved in the following frame $(I_1)$ which denotes motion or correspondence estimation.
+When the motion is small, this is relatively straightforward because corresponding pixels remain close.
+However, large motion induces long-range dependencies that exceed the receptive field of standard networks.
+Moreover, appearance changes and occlusions further hinder accurate estimation by introducing discontinuities in motion and visibility.